 It is the customer's primary responsibility to understand and maintain the battery systems in the motorhome.
-If one of the applicable scenarios from the COACH MODE button is used, it will aid in the prevention of the batteries from becoming unusable due to cold temps or drained batteries.

-- If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of the Battery Management System (BMS) located in the battery compartment or in the front overhead cabinet.
+- 1. If the Lithium batteries are off due to draining to reserve capacity, press and hold the blue button on the side of the Battery Management System (BMS) located in the battery compartment or in the front overhead cabinet.
 This will turn on the BMS, allowing voltage from the Lithium packs to power the house system. - 2.
 At the FIRST reserve capacity shut down, the battery will turn off but can be restarted by pressing and holding the blue button on the side of the Battery Management System (BMS) or in the front overhead cabinet.
 When turned on, the word RESERVE will show above the battery SoC percentage until there has been a charge detected on the BMS for 2 minutes, then the RESERVE will disappear.